 Around 45 years ago, Mao Ran found himself in a boat headed to Koh Tang island.
 This was the first time the Khmer Rouge soldier had seen the Cambodian coastline or the Gulf of Thailand.

-The next Post meeting will be October 10th at 2PM at The Exchange.
-Please note that this is a new meeting venue.
+The next Post meeting will be November 14th at 2PM at The Exchange.

 ...we want to welcome today's military service members into our ranks to become part of our elite group.